 "Sequential Abbots Portraits in Two South Italian Churches."
-Forthcoming in Shaping Sacred Space and Institutional Identity in Romanesque Mural Painting, edited by Thomas Dale.
+In Shaping Sacred Space and Institutional Identity in Romanesque Mural Painting, 230-244.
+Edited by Thomas Dale, with John Mitchell.
+London: The Pindar Press, 2004.

 "Gideon, the Angel, and St. Pantaleon: Two Problematic Scenes at Sant'Angelo in Formis."
 Arte Medievale, 2nd series, 9/2 (1995): 105-117.